 There's a system which you probably don't know about.
 This system allows you to read the future, give literal interpretations and look at up to 36 different areas of a seeker's life.
 In a flash, you can get a snapshot of someone's love, career, and spirituality.
 The system which I speak of it Lenormand.
-This beginner's post is going to give you the basics of how to read it and includes a free guide at the bottom!
+This beginner's post is going to give you the basics of how to read this fabulous card system!
 Let's get learning!

 Lenormand cards are similar to Tarot in that they are used for fortune telling however they are read in a different way which I will go into in detail in my next post.
 In this post I will: give a quick history of Lenormand; I will provide an overview of how you can perform readings; and the general interpretations which I use for the cards.

 Lenormand cards are a deck of 36 images of different things which you would come across in day to day life and nature such as a house, a child, and a fox.
 Lenormand cards were named after the fortune teller Mlle.
 Marie Anne Adelaide Lenormand however, they were invented after her death from the 1850’s and became popular in Germany and France.
 Originally they were used as both a game and also for fortune-telling.

 Unlike Tarot cards, Lenormand cards do not have multitudes of spreads associated with them.
 Typically, they are read in ‘strings’ of 3,5 or 7 cards, in a table of 3×3 which uses nine cards and in something called a Grand Tableau which uses all of the cards in the deck.
 The interpretations of 2 cards or more are combined to form one detailed interpretation.

 After you learn the interpretations, you will have the skills to be able to read a Grand Tableau for yourself (which is the most complex spread).